How Many Grams In A Liter

 Q1: Why isn't there a fixed conversion between grams and liters?

 A1: Grams measure mass, and liters measure volume.
-The relationship between them depends on the density of the substance being measured.
+Now, the relationship between them depends on the density of the substance being measured.
 Different substances have different densities, therefore, the mass of one liter will vary from substance to substance.

 Q2: How accurate are density values found online or in textbooks?